Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 * `alias`: Alias for anonymized reports (optional default is a random name)
 * `dialect`: Key for (optional) alternative SQL statements in the query file
 * `driver`, `url`, `auth`, `jar`: JDBC data
+* `init_SQL`: Optional command, that is sent once, when the connection has been established
 * Additional information useful for reporting and also used for computations
   * `timeload`: Time for ingest (in milliseconds), because not part of the benchmark
   * `priceperhourdollar`: Used to compute total cost based on total time (optional)